dgra-cam/dgra-website/content/blog/2025-11-29-dates-community-forums/index.md

       byline: "Photo by esrageziyor from Pexels: https://www.pexels.com/photo/forum-romanum-in-rome-21550404/"
 summary: >
-    The Communities Team from South Cambs & Cambridge City Council have recently published the date for the 2025 community forums.
+    The Communities Team from South Cambs & Cambridge City Council have recently published the date for the 2026 community forums.
 ---

-{{% imgproc forum Resize "x600" %}}
-Forum Romanum in Rome, Italy
-{{% /imgproc %}}

-The Communities Team from South Cambs & Cambridge City Council have recently published the date for the 2025 community forums.
+The Communities Team from South Cambs & Cambridge City Council have recently published the date for the 2026 community forums.

 These forums are open to the public, they aim at bringing together residents, council agents and developers to discuss the progress of the developments.
 If